top of page

 NSF-GRFP Fellow in Mathematical Biology

-I'm a graduate student at the University of Tennessee, Knoxville (UTK) interested in both biological and statistical applications in mathematics.
-My primary interest is in mathematical epidemiology, where I examine substance use disorders and develop new methods for model analysis using techniques from optimal control theory.
-I have explored the dynamics of both opioid and alcohol use disorders through dynamical systems of ordinary differential equations and agent-based models.
+I'm a NIH T32 postdoctoral scholar at the University of Pittsburgh in Pittsburgh, PA.
+I am interested in biological and statistical applications of mathematics using data-driven modeling approaches.
+My primary interest is in mathematical epidemiology, extending an infectious disease framework to examine substance use disorders and the effectiveness of potential management strategies by way of optimal control theory.
+I have explored the dynamics of both opioid and alcohol use disorders through dynamical systems of ordinary differential equations and cellular automata models.

 • LinkedIn